-Unlisted Occupancies - Use the listed occupancy in the table that is most similar to the subject occupancy,
+Unlisted Occupancies - Use the listed occupancy in the table that is most similar to the subject occupancy.

-Clearances - Equipment shall be installed in accordance with the clearance from combustibles indicated in the name plate of the unit.
+Clearances - Equipment shell be installed in accordance with the clearance from combustibles indicated in the name plate of the unit.

-1 See a.
-ILKR 64.22 (7) (d) for fireplace requirements.
+1 See s.
+ILHR 64.22 (7) (d) for fireplace requirements.

-2 All solid-fuel first space heaters shall be located in occupied space or in a space provided with approved smoke detectors and located or guarded to maintain clearances to combustibles and prevent accidental damage or contact with hot surfaces.
-Solid-fuel burning stoves are insited to 150,000 Btu/hr output.
+2 All solid-fuel fired space heaters shall be located in occupied space or in a space provided with approved smoke detectors and located or guarded to maintain clearances to combuscibles and prevent accidental damage or contact with hot surfaces.
+Solid-fuel burning stores are limited to 150,000 Btw/hr output.

-3 Except as provided in Pootnote 4, direct-fired makeup air units shall be mechanically exhausted in the range of 90% to 110% of the air supplied.
+3 Except as provided in Footnote 4, direct-fired makeup air units shall be mechanically exhausted in the range of 90% to 110% of the air supplied.